 Moscow has an abundancy of hotels for every taste and budget, and a lot of Airbnb rooms.
 For me the main criterion was the location: it is extremely important to choose accommodation as close to the underground stations as possible.
 Moscow is not a city where you can walk around on foot (although, it is relatively possible), and, what is really important, main tourist attractions are very close to the underground.

 The recommendation below is based on my experience solely!

 I am not a fan of hostels, but I still needed something cheap, and as close to the city center as possible: I spent 4 days in Moscow, and I did not want to waste my precious time in the underground.
 Therefore, I chose Aroom Hotel, which actually is within walking distance from the Kremlin.
-The cheapest rooms are very basic, and might even be considered small, but that was enough for me.
+The cheapest rooms are basic and small, but that was enough for me.
 In addition, the rooms are equipped with microwave ovens, small electric ovens, and have utensils for cooking, so you can save some money on food by cooking yourself.
 And they offer fast Wi-Fi in every room.

 The breakfast options are not as rich as those of 5-star hotels: eggs, sausage, crepes, porridge, tea, coffee, juice from packs.
 I have been enumerating them and realized that it is enough 🙂 When booking the hotel you will be given the option to choose breakfast for an additional price.
 I thought I would better have breakfast in a place nearby, and didn’t book it.
 And I did not regret it!
 I still had breakfast at the hotel, but as a resident I was given a 20% discount, which meant that I saved around 100 RUB every morning (well, depends on how much food one usually has for breakfast 🙂 ).
 I used this money to pay for my underground trips.